Related News for Bradley Lehman

 Lehman Awarded NSF Grant

 Electronic and Computer Engineering Professor Brad Lehman was awarded an $150K NSF grant to develop smart power detection devices for photovoltaic installations.
-Dr. Lehman is presently a Professor in the Department of Electrical and Computer Engineering at Northeastern University and previously was a Hearin Hess Distinguished Assistant Professor at Mississippi State University.
-In 1994, Dr. […]
+Dr. Lehman is presently a Professor in the […]

 Selected As Editor-in-Chief